cdktf/cdktf-provider-okta/docs/behavior.python.md

 - *Type:* typing.Union[int, float]

 The number of recent authentications used to evaluate the behavior.
+Required for `ANOMALOUS_LOCATION`, `ANOMALOUS_DEVICE` and `ANOMALOUS_IP` behavior types.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/behavior#number_of_authentications Behavior#number_of_authentications}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/behavior#number_of_authentications Behavior#number_of_authentications}

 ---